Fl-xer/cdBot/README.md

 https://discord.com/oauth2/authorize?client_id=826966063849537567&permissions=8&scope=bot

 Are you having an issue?
 You can visit our wiki, or report an issue in our Github, or at our Discord Server: https://discord.gg/Z5wXwWrtuW

+DISCLAIMER: We are still working on some features, and some features are not present yet.